Ryuker/vue-crash-course/_notes/03-composition-api.md

 ```

 ## v-on directive
-- using `v-on:` we can bind to events
+- using `v-on:` we can bind to events, the shorthand for binding to events is the `@` symbol
 example:
   - button changes status using a method on click
 ``` Vue App.vue